Los Alerces National Park is one of the most epic day trips you can do from Esquel!

 Once you board the boat it’s just you and your small group and it feels like you have the whole Valdivian forest to yourself!

-So if you find yourself travelling in northern Patagonia, yes, make time for Los Alerces.
+So if you find yourself travelling in northern Patagonia, yes, make time for Parque Nacional Los Alerces.
 You won’t be disappointed.

-And if you’re sticking around Esquel for a few days, don’t miss out on trips to the Welsh town of Trevelin, a train ride aboard the Old Patagonian Express, the strange standing rock at Piedra Parada, and Butch Cassidy’s ranch in Cholila.
+And if you’re sticking around Esquel for a few days, don’t miss out on trips to the Welsh town of Trevelin, a train ride aboard the Old Patagonian Express, the strange standing rock at Piedra Parada, Butch Cassidy’s ranch in Cholila and the small towns and villages of the Comarca Andina.

 The Province of Chubut has a lot to offer!